cypress-io/cypress-documentation/source/api/commands/route2.md

 Match the route to a specific HTTP method (`GET`, `POST`, `PUT`, etc).

 {% note bolt %}
-By default, Cypress will match `ALL` requests by default.
+By default, Cypress will match `ALL` requests.
 {% endnote %}

 ## Yields {% helper_icon yields %}